StressOverflow/robot_with_ds4_controller/README.md

 The controller will softly rumble for `1s`.
 Also, the LED bar will iluminate in steady blue light. 🔵

+> This state will not change until the first press of the *dead-man* button.

 ![blue](./doc/img/blue.gif)

 #### Controller enabled.

 The controller will hardly rumble for `25ms`.
 Also, the LED bar will iluminate in steady green light. 🟢

 > This is the only mode where the robot will actually move!
-Is activated by **HOLDING** the dead-man button.
+Is activated by **HOLDING** the *dead-man* button.

 ![green](./doc/img/green.gif)